-- Drive Mode (S1): Switch defaults to off for TLZ09 mode (on indicates generic mode) - Media Recognition System Detect Enable/Disable (S2): Switch defaults to off for no MRS detection. - Self-Test Enable/Disable (S3): Switch defaults to off to enable diagnostic self-test a power-up and reset. - Reserved (S4): This switch is reserved and should be in the off position.
+- Drive Mode (S1): Switch defaults to off for TLZ09 or TLZ10 mode (on indicates generic mode). - Media Recognition System Detect Enable/Disable (S2): Switch defaults to off for no MRS detection. - Self-Test Enable/Disable (S3): Switch defaults to off to enable diagnostic self-test a power-up and reset. - Reserved (S4): This switch is reserved and should be in the off position for the standalone drive.
+When the drive is embedded within the TLZ9L autoloader, this switch enables the autoload function of the TLZ9L (see Section 7.4.3.8).